Interview with Paul Hoelen | GBPW Episode 80

 Another aspect of respect is understanding, actually researching, and getting permission to photograph certain areas.
 Culturally, a lot of areas in Australia are very sensitive and sacred.
 It’s not okay to go there or to photograph them, even from the air.
 A lot of photographers would not make the effort or even have the understanding or respect to even research that.

-Quite immensely, to be honest.
-I grew up very independent of any influences apart from my life experience in general.
-I wasn’t really aware of much work out there.
-I didn’t study anywhere.
-I never even looked at other people’s work for a long period of time.
+Paul Hoelen: Quite immensely, to be honest.
+I grew up very independent of any influences apart from my life experience in general, so I wasn’t really aware of much work out there.

 That’s been a really big part of my life the last 12 years.
 I have done a lot of judging and I’ve done a lot of training.
 I remember getting asked to judge the New Zealand awards for the first time.
-I went over there and I sat down on a panel.
-I was on a panel with four Grandmasters.
+It was a panel with four Grandmasters.
 There were about 12 of them in the world, or at least in New Zealand, in 50 years.
 Basically, they’re the top of the tops!